Skip to main content

 The Pacific Seacraft 25 was the nautical equivalent of a very old, very stubborn mule: not beautiful, not fast, but deeply, almost aggressively, alive.

 This one was wearing several years of neglect as a full-body accessory.
-The hull below the waterline was armored in oysters — not the little decorative ones, but the serious kind, the ones you'd see on a bed of crushed ice at a seafood market with a twenty-dollar price tag.
+The hull below the waterline was armored in oysters — not the little decorative ones, but the serious kind, the ones you'd see on a bed of crushed ice at a seafood market with a premium price tag.
 The topsides were faded.
 The lines were sun-bleached and stiff.
 And there, on the stern, in letters that had once been painted with care and were now communicating mostly through inference:

 Tiny Bubbles.